The checklist below helps you to continue to swiftly transport cargo to and from the United Kingdom as a transporter.

 Step 2: Arrange the import or export declarations for your customers

 If you want to be able to submit import and export declarations to Customs as part of your service provision to customers, then separate software and licenses are required.
 For this software you will find an overview of possible suppliers on the customs website.
-Also read more on submitting import and export declarations on the website of Customs*.

 You may also need to take care of the following: